All libraries can get you books on the main homework subjects.

 Some libraries also have special Homework Collections.

 Free to access online subscriptions.

 - Britannica Student: Britannica Student can help with researching homework topics

-- Who next...?: Looking for ideas of who to read next or who writes like your favourite author?
-Who Next...? will give you some suggestions
+- Looking for ideas of what to read next or who writes like your favourite author?
+Lovereading4kids and Fantasticfiction will help you search for suggestions

 - Look at our leaflet for young people